Jamie956/Jamie956.github.io/post/java.md

 Use static methods in two situations:
 - When a method doesn’t need to access the object state because all needed parameters are supplied as explicit parameters (example: Math.pow).
-- When a method only needs to access static felds of the class (example: Employee.getNextId).
+- When a method only needs to access static fields of the class (example: Employee.getNextId).